Unfortunately I am unable to travel far from Blaina. Can you please spell out why all Blaina property lawyers are not on all bank panels?

-I've recently found out that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a quick, chain free conveyancing.
-Blaina is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what should have been a quick, chain free conveyancing.
+Blaina is where the house is located.
+Can you offer any assistance?

 Flying freeholds in Blaina are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Blaina you must be sure that your lawyer goes through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Blaina may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even though you don't necessarily need a conveyancing solicitor in Blaina you must be sure that your lawyer goes through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Blaina may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.